ubc-mdscl/ubc-mdscl.github.io/resources/partners.md

 ---

 <h2 id="second-heading">Events Schedule</h2>
-<p>The MDS-CL Events Schedule for Partners can be viewed below. <i>Note that this is a general overview.
+<p>The MDS-CL Events Schedule for Partners can be viewed below.
+More information about the Capstone timeline can be found here → <a href="https://ubc-mdscl.github.io/capstone/timeline/">Capstone Timeline</a></p>

+<p><i>Note that this is a general overview.
 These events are subject to change.</i></p>

 <table>
   <tr>